 He was also, like Robeson, an ardent peace activist.
 The United States’ Civil Rights Act of 1964, which embodied many of the reforms for which du Bois had campaigned throughout his life, was enacted a year after his death.

 Robeson and du Bois attended the fifth, and final, Pan-African Congress, in

 Congress participants encouraged colonised Africans to elect their own governments, arguing that the gain of political power for colonial and subject peoples was a necessary prerequisite for complete social, economic, and political emancipation.
 Future African leaders who attended were Kwame Nkrumah of Ghana, Trinidadian George Padmore, Kenyan Jomo Kenyatta and Malawi’s Hastings Banda, with all of whom Robeson forged close relationships.
 While living and working in

 From the late thirties onwards Robeson, already finding himself ever more involved in political issues, revaluated the direction of his career and decided to focus attention on utilising his talents to promote causes he cherished.

 For those fortunate enough to have seen Robeson on stage and heard him sing, the impression of his towering personality and charisma remained with them as a once in a lifetime experience.
 Robeson radiated a strong magnetism combined with a profound humanity seldom experienced with another artist.
-However, despite rapturous and ecstatic applause wherever he performed, he died a broken man unable to comprehend or cope with the hatred engendered by the US government and his enemies.
-His uncompromising ethical stance and conviction of the rightness of his ideas made it difficult if not impossible for him to find accommodation with those whose sole intention had been to destroy him and eradicate his name from history.
+However, despite rapturous and ecstatic applause wherever he performed, he died a broken man unable to comprehend or cope with the hatred engendered by the

 Books about Paul Robeson: